This vacuum-activated modular robot is equally nasty and neat

 It’s also totally modular, so if you want fingers or an arm made out of them, that works, and a huge, horrible snake of them is an option too.
 (I’d prefer you didn’t.)

 “The full range of geometry and performance possible is still under investigation, but many other shapes have been tested in our lab, and the general idea is still open to many more,” wrote Paik.
-“Ultimately, this modular kit would be a household staple tool to automate objects or execute simple but diverse tasks (holding a nail wile hammering, cleaning a refrigerator overnight, looking for a lost objects around the house).
+“Ultimately, this modular kit would be a household staple tool to automate objects or execute simple but diverse tasks (holding a nail while hammering, cleaning a refrigerator overnight, looking for lost objects around the house).
 Or it would be building blocks for an active wearable robots that can assist/give feedback to the user.”

 Currently that testing is all manual — you have to assemble each piece and test it by hand — but the team is working on automated tools that could virtually assemble and test different configurations.